Sat727/Xbox-Alt-Mitigation-Dayz/README.md

 I initially started this project for a client who ended up cancelling the commission after completion.

+This bot will detect alt accounts by utilizing Xbox API to disallow users below a certain gamerscore, follower count, or to flag potential alt accounts to prevent unfavorable people joining your server.
+This project took about 2 weeks and was cancelled after it was completed without payment.

 Here's a guide on how to setup, and use the bot

  ## Dependencies